-As a result of staff's adjustments, the accounts were decreased by \$5,331 for water and increased by \$78,518 for wastewater.
+As a result of our adjustments above, the accounts are decreased by \$5,331 for water and increased by \$78,518 for wastewater.
 These adjustments result in average accumulated depreciation balances of \$106,086 for water and \$353,035 for wastewater.

 Contribution in Aid of Construction (CIAC): The Utility recorded CIAC balances of \$171,944 for water and \$266,824 for wastewater.
-The staff auditor compiled additions to CIAC from January 1, 2006, through December 31, 2008, to determine Lake Placid's CIAC balance for this rate case proceeding.
-Pursuant to Audit Finding No. 25, staff increased CIAC by \$675 for water to reflect CIAC recorded as miscellaneous revenues.
-Therefore, staff's recommended CIAC is \$172,619 for water and \$266,824 for wastewater.
+Our auditor compiled additions to CIAC from January 1, 2006, through December 31, 2008, to determine Lake Placid's CIAC balance for this rate case proceeding.
+Pursuant to Audit Finding No. 25, we increased CIAC by \$675 for water to reflect CIAC recorded as miscellaneous revenues.
+Therefore, we find that CIAC is \$172,619 for water and \$266,824 for wastewater.

 Accumulated Amortization of CIAC: Lake Placid recorded amortization of CIAC of \$50,029 for water and \$118,989 for wastewater.
-Amortization of CIAC has been recalculated by staff using composite depreciation rates.
-The accounts have been decreased by \$867 for water and \$3,136 for wastewater to reflect amortization of CIAC as calculated by staff.
-In addition, staff has increased CIAC amortization by \$17 for water to correct CIAC recorded as miscellaneous revenues.
-Staff's net adjustments to this account results in amortization of CIAC balances of \$49,179 for water and \$115,853 for wastewater.
+Amortization of CIAC has been recalculated by us using composite depreciation rates.
+The accounts have been decreased by \$867 for water and \$3,136 for wastewater to reflect amortization of CIAC as calculated by us.
+In addition, we increased CIAC amortization by \$17 for water to correct CIAC recorded as miscellaneous revenues.
+The net result of our adjustments to this account results in amortization of CIAC balances of \$49,179 for water and \$115,853 for wastewater.

 Working Capital Allowance: The Utility recorded working capital allowances of \$6,718 for water and \$7,384 for wastewater.
 Working capital is defined as the investor-supplied funds that are necessary to meet operating expenses or other going-concern requirements of the Utility.
-Consistent with Rule 25-30.433(2), F.A.C., staff used the one-eighth of the operation and maintenance (O&M) expense formula approach for calculating the working capital allowances.
-Applying this formula, staff recommends working capital allowances of \$4,176 for water and \$6,577 for wastewater (based on O&M expense of \$33,406 for water and \$52,615 for wastewater).
-Working capital should be reduced by \$2,542 and \$807 for water and wastewater, respectively.
+Consistent with Rule 25-30.433(2), F.A.C., we used the one-eighth of the operation and maintenance O&M expense formula approach for calculating the working capital allowances.
+Applying this formula, we find working capital allowances of \$4,793 for water and \$7,342 for wastewater (based on O&M expense of \$38,342 for water and \$58,738 for wastewater).
+Working capital shall be reduced by \$1,925 and \$42 for water and wastewater, respectively.

-Rate Base Summary: Based on the foregoing, staff recommends that the appropriate average test year rate base is \$191,418 for water and \$164,885 for wastewater.
+Rate Base Summary: Based on the foregoing, we find that the appropriate average test year rate base is \$192,035 for water and \$93,752 for wastewater.
 Water and wastewater rate base is shown on Schedule Nos.
 1-A and 1-B, respectively.
 The related adjustments are shown on Schedule No. 1-C.